Azure/azure-powershell/src/Network/docs/latest-2019-04-30/Set-AzVnetSubnetNetworkPolicy.md

   - `[SourceNetworkIntentPolicyTag <IResourceTags>]`: Resource tags.
     - `[(Any) <String>]`: This indicates any property can be added to this object.

-#### NETWORKPOLICIESREQUEST <IPrepareNetworkPoliciesRequest>: Details of PrepareNetworkPolicies for Subnet.
+#### NETWORKPOLICYREQUEST <IPrepareNetworkPoliciesRequest>: Details of PrepareNetworkPolicies for Subnet.
   - `[NetworkIntentPolicyConfiguration <INetworkIntentPolicyConfiguration[]>]`: A list of NetworkIntentPolicyConfiguration.
     - `[NetworkIntentPolicyName <String>]`: The name of the Network Intent Policy for storing in target subscription.
     - `[SourceNetworkIntentPolicyEtag <String>]`: Gets a unique read-only string that changes whenever the resource is updated.